William-McGonagle/unity-samples/src/Parser/README.md

 # Parsers

 ## Config File Parser

 The objective of the config file parser is that it can be inherited from by any class and its functions can be used.
 The constructor takes in a file path and a new Config file can be generated from the config file at this path.
 A similar function is provided with the save method.
 It takes in a file path, and it will write all of the data about the object to the file path in the config format.

-### Example:
+### Example

 ```c#

 class Gamemode : CFGObject